octave-online/octave-online-server/README.md

 [Recommended] *MongoDB:* Install and run a MongoDB instance.
 Unlike Redis, MongoDB is not as central of a piece in the infrastructure, so it is possible to use a remotely hosted MongoDB if you do not want to host it locally.
 My experience is that it takes some time to correctly configure a fast and secure MongoDB installation.
 Keep in mind that MongoDB will contain personally identifiable information for user accounts.

-[Recommended] *Mailgun:* If you want Octave Online Server to be able to send emails, such as for email-based login, you need a [Mailgun](https://www.mailgun.com) account.
-The free tier should cover most experimental and low-traffic usage.
+[Recommended] *Email SaaS:* If you want Octave Online Server to be able to send transactional emails, such as for email-based login, you need a [Mailgun](https://www.mailgun.com) or [Postmark](https://postmarkapp.com) account.
+Mailgun has a free tier that should cover most experimental and low-traffic usage.

 [Recommended] *ReCAPTCHA:* Certain actions, such as when email is sent, require a CAPTCHA to prevent abuse.
 You should register for a [ReCAPTCHA](https://www.google.com/recaptcha/) v2 Checkbox and put your credentials into your config.hjson file.